When it comes to managed WordPress hosting providers, WPEngine and Kinsta are two well-known names in the industry.

 That said, Kinsta also has overages charges, but their overage charges are based on bandwidth.
 For reference, ShoutMeLoud receives more than 1.5 million page views/month and our bandwidth requirement is close to 200GB/month.

-Business 3 or Business 4 package would be sufficient for hosting one site similar in size to ShoutMeLoud.
+A Business 3 or Business 4 package would be sufficient for hosting one site similar in size to ShoutMeLoud.

 You should definitely weigh overage charges as one of the biggest factors when deciding between WPEngine and Kinsta.